 Pick a dark wallpaper and the notch just vanishes into it, something that cheaper devices fail to achieve (certainly LCD ones).
 The XL's always-on display joins the party, too, which is precise, with great contrast and is very...
 Samsung-y.

 Google is rivalling the top phones out there in terms of resolution, sticking to a sharp 2960 x 1440 pixel display.
-That's the sort of resolution to compete with Samsung's Note 9 and sharper than Apple's new big phone.
-Unlike a lot of rival devices, such as the Huawei Mate 20 Pro, there's no option to switch it down to save battery life - it's Quad HD all the way.
+That's the sort of resolution to compete with the Samsung Galaxy S10+ and sharper than Apple's XS Max launched around the same time.
+Unlike a lot of rival devices there's no option to switch it down in resolution to save battery life - it's Quad HD all the way.

-Best of all, it works really well with Android Pie's dark theme option - something you can select to switch on when you choose a dark wallpaper.
+Best of all, it works really well with Android 10's dark option.
 And as the Pixel 3 is on Netflix's list of HDR devices, you'll find HDR content to view too.

 Pixel camera returns